codurance/site/_posts/2018-07-29-argument-maps.md

 So I thought it might be interesting to break down Ron’s #noestimates reasoning using this technique and maybe learn something new on the way.

-To create the diagram the first thing to do ts to extract the claims from the text.
+To create the diagram the first thing to do is to extract the claims from the text.
 It is normal in these situations for some claims to be repeated, mixed together and restated in other terms.
 What’s great about the argument map is that at the end of the process not only do you have a distilled version of the original claims but, more importantly, a list of the assumptions or premises underlying the argument.
 These are often the places where disagreement is hiding and can be very enlightening.

 The following is an extract from Ron's post with the claims highlighted in **bold**.
 Between each numbered point I’ve added a note (as objectively as possible) to map the text to one or more unambiguous claims.
 Let’s see how it goes.